lanfeng4659/Horizon/docs/installation.rst

 Installation
 ============
 Here, we detail the offline install process when it's too slow to install pytorch-nightly.
-You can download package and install it offline.`pytorch-nightly-1.2.0.dev20190620-py3.6_cuda10.0.130_cudnn7.5.1_0.tar.bz2 <https://pan.baidu.com/s/1TvdmmVHwiWv9PqS86ZscJw>`_.  密码:247j
+You can download package and install it offline.`pytorch-nightly <https://pan.baidu.com/s/1TvdmmVHwiWv9PqS86ZscJw>`_.  密码:247j

 Anaconda
 ^^^^^^^^